-How to save an indoor plant dying?
-Stop doing these 15 things that kill your houseplants!
+Want to know to save an indoor plant from dying?
+Just stop doing these 15 things that kill your houseplants!

 Overwatering is the number one reason why you see an indoor plant dying.
 Watering a lot kills any container plant quickly.
-It leads to rotting of the roots, suffocating them and developing fungus in the soil.
-Yellowing, droopy leaves with less vigor are the indicator of overwatering.
+It leads to the rotting of the roots, suffocating them, and developing fungus in the soil.
+Yellowing, droopy leaves with less vigor are indicators of overwatering.

-Poorly drained pot can accumulate water at the bottom, which causes the root rot.
-Placing gravel in the bottom of the container which doesn’t have a drainage hole, may help.
+Poorly drained pot can accumulate water at the bottom, which causes root rot.
+Placing gravel at the bottom of the container, which doesn’t have a drainage hole, may help.

 A Tip: Before planting, ensure the pots you use have proper drainage holes.
-If you’re using non-draining pots, water accurately with care.
+Suppose you’re using non-draining containers–water accurately with care.

 Light exposure is the main reason why indoor plants die.
-Plants that need more light become lanky indoors and die gradually.
-On the other hand, low light houseplants suffer when they are exposed to direct sunlight.
+Plants that need more light to become lanky indoors and die gradually.
+On the other hand, low-light houseplants suffer when they are exposed to direct sunlight.
 They turn pale and develop faded scorched spots.

 Lack of fertilizer leads to weak plants with pale leaves and stunted growth.
 Fertilizing potted plants regularly is essential as they have no other source to get the required nutrients in container culture.

-Excessive Fertilization is another problem like fertilizing too little.
-Fertilizers contain salts, which thwarts the flow of water into the roots.
+Excessive Fertilization is another problem, just like fertilizing too little.
+Fertilizers contain salts, which thwart the flow of water into the roots.
 Browning leaf tips, yellowing and wilting lower leaves, defoliation, and crust of fertilizer on the soil surface are some of the common symptoms of overfertilization.
 Check out this informative article from Penn State Extension to learn more.

 A Tip: To reduce the effects of overfertilization, apply a lot of tap water to the soil to wash away the salts.
 Follow this process for a couple of days.

-Mealybugs, Spider Mites, Aphids, Fungus gnats, and Scales are some of the most common houseplant pests.
+Mealybugs, Spider Mites, Aphids, Fungus Gnats, and Scales are some of the most common houseplant pests.
 These notorious pests can make your houseplant look dull and unhealthy.
-However, pest infestation usually doesn’t occur in the controlled indoor environment.
+However, pest infestation usually doesn’t occur in a controlled indoor environment.

-A Tip: Always inspect a new plant for pests and insects before you buy it.
-Keep an eye on your plants to detect the pest infestation early.
+A Tip: Always inspect a new plant for pests and insects before buying it.
+Keep an eye on your plants to detect pest infestation early.
 You can remove the pests at the initial stage by handpicking.
 Pruning out the infected part or spraying the plants with a mild insecticide also works.

-Potted plants require repotting when they become large or pot bound.
-When the houseplant needs repotting, it shows symptoms like slow or no growth and growing medium starts to dry out quickly.
-The best time for repotting is when the plant is actively growing, for example, spring and summer.
+Potted plants require repotting when they become large or pot-bound.
+When the houseplant needs repotting, it shows symptoms like slow or no growth, and the growing medium starts to dry out quickly.
+The best time for repotting is when the plant is actively growing, for example, in spring and summer.

 A Tip: Watch if roots start to appear on the top or from the drainage holes.
 This article at Pennsylvania State University Extension is very helpful.

-Poor air circulation is the major cause why the houseplants die.
-In this condition, the infestation of pests, rot and fungal diseases affect the plants.
+Poor air circulation is the primary cause of why houseplants die.
+In this condition, the infestation of pests, rot, and fungal diseases affect the plants.
 Similarly, lack of humidity turns the leaf tips brown and dry.

 A Tip: Read our informative article to learn how to increase air circulation for indoor plants.
-Misting the plants on a regular basis helps in increasing the humidity.
+Misting the plants regularly helps in increasing the humidity.
 Find out ways to increase humidity for houseplants here.